Eschatologue/CM_wiki/docs/class/magus/traveler.md

 ### Level 3: Visions of the Past

-*You have learned to see echoes of past events in the present.*
+*Y"ou have learned to see echoes of past events in the present."*{.quote}

 You gain proficiency in History, and whenever you make an Intelligence (History) check while in the location where the subject of your Intelligence (History) check took place, you can add double your proficiency bonus to your roll.

 ### Level 7: Chronological Drift

-*Your use of time magic has caused your physical form to be detached from the normal flow of time.*
+*"Your use of time magic has caused your physical form to be detached from the normal flow of time."*{.quote}

 Your age cannot be changed by spells or magical effects, and for every 10 years that pass, your physical body only ages 1 year.